-If the image doesn’t print big enough, click on this PDF document and print full-size: BibleBeltBalabustaLEGOdreidel (or just show the screen to your child).
+If the image above doesn’t print big enough, click on the PDF document and print full-size: BibleBeltBalabustaLEGOdreidel (or just show the screen to your child).

 My dream is to kick off a LEGO dreidel-making frenzy, to open a world of constructive possibilities, to stave off dreidel dullness, to encourage Jewy LEGO love far and wide, and to widen my shockingly narrow peer base.

 Program a LEGO Dreidel Make ‘n’ Take for a classroom, carnival or party.
 You’ll definitely need signage (print and post my pdf above), a letter chart (find it here), and lots of parts.
 The cheapest way to amass the inventory is via BrickLink.com, a site where folks all over the world buy and sell LEGO parts (new and used).
 Create a “wanted list” by plugging in the LEGO part numbers (from my pdf) and then search for the vendor nearest you who has all the parts and at the best price.